-- 1. Creation.
-The Planning Commission of the City of Bloomington, Illinois, which has been duly created by the City Council is the Planning Commission referred to in this Code. - Composition.
+1. Creation.
+The Planning Commission of the City of Bloomington, Illinois, which has been duly created by the City Council is the Planning Commission referred to in this Code.

+- Composition.
 The Planning Commission shall consist of ten (10) members who are residents of the City of Bloomington, Illinois, and all of whom shall be appointed by the Mayor and approved by the City Council. - 3.
-Powers and Duties - (a) To conduct legislative public hearings and submit reports and recommendations to the City Council on applications or proposals to amend the boundaries of the zoning districts created by this Code; - (b) To conduct public hearings and submit reports and recommendations to the City Council on proposed amendments to the regulations imposed by this Code, that is, zoning text amendments; - (c) To conduct public hearings and recommend approval or disapproval of preliminary plans for subdivisions and, if directed by the City Council, to report on final subdivision plats in the manner provided in Chapter 24 of the Bloomington City Code, 1960, as heretofore or hereafter amended; - (d) To conduct public hearings and recommend approval or disapproval of preliminary development plans for planned unit developments and, if directed by the City Council, to report on final development plans in the manner provided in Division 15 of this Zoning Ordinance and Chapter 24 of the Bloomington City Code, 1960, as heretofore or hereafter amended; - (e) When required by this Code or the City Council to conduct public hearings and recommend approval or disapproval of site plans as required by provisions of this Code; - (f) To recommend to the City Council amendments to this Zoning Code and Chapter 24 of the Bloomington City Code, 1960, as amended; - (g) To carry out and perform such additional duties as are assigned to them by the City Council. - 4.
+Powers and Duties - a) To conduct legislative public hearings and submit reports and recommendations to the City Council on applications or proposals to amend the boundaries of the zoning districts created by this Code; - b) To conduct public hearings and submit reports and recommendations to the City Council on proposed amendments to the regulations imposed by this Code, that is, zoning text amendments; - c) To conduct public hearings and recommend approval or disapproval of preliminary plans for subdivisions and, if directed by the City Council, to report on final subdivision plats in the manner provided in Chapter 24 of the Bloomington City Code, 1960, as heretofore or hereafter amended; - d) To conduct public hearings and recommend approval or disapproval of preliminary development plans for planned unit developments and, if directed by the City Council, to report on final development plans in the manner provided in Division 15 of this Zoning Ordinance and Chapter 24 of the Bloomington City Code, 1960; - e) When required by this Code or the City Council to conduct public hearings and recommend approval or disapproval of site plans as required by provisions of this Code; - f) To recommend to the City Council amendments to this Zoning Code and Chapter 24 of the Bloomington City Code, 1960, as amended; - g) To carry out and perform such additional duties as are assigned to them by the City Council. - 4.
 Meetings.
 Meetings shall be held on the second and fourth Wednesday of each month at 4:00 p.m. or at any time upon the call of the chairperson at such times and place as the Commission may determine.

-17-3 - GENERAL APPLICATION REQUIREMENTS
+44.17-3 - GENERAL APPLICATION REQUIREMENTS

 - A. Forms.
 Applications for the procedures established under this Section shall be submitted on application forms and in such numbers as required by the applicable review official or review body.
 The application form for each development review procedure shall establish the minimum information required for that procedure. - B. Proof of ownership or sufficient proprietary interest.
 All applications required under this Section shall include proof of ownership satisfactory to the applicable review official or decision-making body.
-Such proof may include a preliminary title report from a licensed title company or attorney listing the name of the property owner(s) and all liens, easements and judgments of record affecting the subject property.
+Such proof may include a preliminary title report from a licensed title company or attorney listing the name of the property owner(s) and all liens, easements and judgments of record affecting the subject property. - C. Property owner endorsement. - 1.
+All applications shall include the name and signature of the current property owner(s) of all property within the boundaries; or